BlogCategoriesCompareAbout

 What is Llama 4 and how does it differ from previous versions?

-Meta trained these models on 10x more multilingual tokens than Llama 3, supporting 200 languages with improved performance across diverse linguistic contexts.
-The early fusion architecture integrates text, vision, and video processing natively, eliminating the limitations of bolt-on multimodal capabilities.
+Meta trained these models on 10x more multilingual tokens than Llama 3, expanding language support from 30 to 200 languages.
+The early fusion architecture integrates text, vision, and video processing natively rather than using separate multimodal adapters.

 How does Llama 4 perform compared to GPT-4o and other leading models?